How can I best choose an undergraduate degree?

 Finally, once you’ve narrowed down your universities to perhaps three or four choices, you may then wish to attend an open day on those particular campuses.
 While this may of course only be an option if you live relatively nearby, visiting the campus in person is strongly recommended so that students can get a more accurate feel for the atmosphere, facilities and location of their prospective university.
 Sometimes it is the energy of the campus itself that students fall in love with the most.

-To review your understanding of this information, why not try completing our Lesson 2 worksheet.
-You may then wish to continue reading with our third and final lesson that introduces the top ten tips for success in bachelor’s degrees.
+To review your understanding of this information, why not try completing our Chapter 2 worksheet.
+You may then wish to continue reading with our third and final chapter that introduces the top ten tips for success in bachelor’s degrees.

 Collect Academic Marks